zeek/zeek/script-reference/operators.rst

 Operators
 =========

-The Bro scripting language supports the following operators.
+The Zeek scripting language supports the following operators.
 Note that each data type only supports a subset of these operators.
 For more details, see the documentation about the `data types <types.html>`_.